hdlguy/kria_ubuntu/petalinux/readme.md

 ## Miscellaneous

+### Set Boot Mode
+In order to boot directly from the SD card R162 and R163 were removed from the carrier card.
+This makes boot mode[3:0] = 1110 = SD1 LS (3.0).
+Note that the reference designators on these resistors is not aligned wit the parts.
+R162 is to the right of R7.
+Then R163, R164 and R165 continue down the column.
+At the bottom of the column are R264 and C344.

 ### eMMC drive
 The 16GB eMMC memory is enabled in the Vivado design.
 These instructions make /dev/mmcblk0 showup under Linux.